Racism is something we’re all aware; we hear about it constantly in society, in football and in our everyday lives, but what about in film?

 The Hunger Games has done extremely well since its release last March, making over $350M worldwide and clinging on to the top of the box office for four whole weeks.
 But not everybody had good things to say about it.

-Adapted from a series of novels written by Suzanne Collins, The Hunger Games is the first in a trilogy of films that follows heroin Katniss Everdeen, played on-screen by Jennifer Lawrence, as a resident of a dystopian society named Panem where, each year, twenty-four tributes are forced to compete in a fight-to-the-death televised game.
+Adapted from a series of novels written by Suzanne Collins, The Hunger Games is the first in a trilogy of films that follows heroine Katniss Everdeen, played on-screen by Jennifer Lawrence, as a resident of a dystopian society named Panem where, each year, twenty-four tributes are forced to compete in a fight-to-the-death televised game.

 After the film’s release, a huge controversy arose when a number of tweeters began to express their opinions about the casting of a black actress for the role of little, innocent Rue from District 11, who was portrayed on-screen by half-African-American half-Danish thirteen-year-old Amandla Stenberg.